Azure/modern-web-app-pattern-dotnet/isolated-deployment.md

 - Enter the username and password in the fields provided.
 - Press **Connect** to connect to the jump host.

-> **WARNING**
->
-> Your organization may not allow the creation of Entra ID application registrations unless the host is joined
-> to a domain, InTune managed, or meets other security requirements.
-If your organization has such security
-> requirements, set those up before continuing.
->
-> Microsoft employees:
->
-> - The jump host must be InTune managed.
-> - Create the Entra application registrations from the same system that you used to initially provision resources.
-> - Once the application registrations have been created, you can optionally turn on the firewall again.
->
-> The other actions (such as azd deploy) should still be run from the jump host.

 ### First time setup